tobiasgerstenberg/homepage/Readme.md

 ```

 You can also add an image to go with the paper by putting it into `static/img/publications/` and linking to by adapting the `image =""` parameter (e.g. `image ="publications/gerstenberg2016csm.png"`).

+## Develop the page

+Here is a list of the key files to play around with:

+- `config.toml`: Configuration file
+	+ navigation bar
+	+ what's displayed on home page
+- `homepage/themes/academic/layouts/`:
+	+ contains subfolders files to adapt the different widgets
+- `homepage/themes/academic/layouts/partials/css/academic.css`:
+	+ css file to adapt any of the stylings

 ## Tutorial links